Interviews Under Caution

 If you are unsure about your rights when attending an interview under caution, you can ask the interviewing officers at the police station to provide you with a full list of your rights and entitlements.

-What are the consequences of failing to answer a question during an interview?
+What happens if I fail to answer a question during an interview?

 When you are questioned by the police during an interview under caution, it is important to answer their questions in the right amount of detail to avoid causing potential harm to your own defence.